• Skip to primary navigation

 • Adobe Lightroom: the newer and more streamlined web-based version of Lightroom where all your images are stored online on Adobe’s servers

-Adobe Photoshop comes with the Adobe Photography Plan and Photography Plan + 1TB cloud storage.
+Adobe Photoshop comes with the 1TB Photography Plan.

 Lightroom Classic CC

-Lightroom Classic is included with the regular Adobe Photography Plan and Photography Plan + 1TB.
+Lightroom Classic is also included with the 1TB Photography Plan.

 • Read more: Lightroom vs Lightroom Classic: there are important pros and cons, and it’s not simply a case of ‘new’ versus ‘old’.